 Before we jump in, a caveat:

-Before I dive full throttle into my experience with a plant based diet and why I decided it was a good decision for me, I want to preface this with a couple things.
+Before I dive full throttle into my experience trying out a plant based diet and why I decided it was a good decision for me, I want to preface this with a couple things.

 First, that I am NOT claiming to be a doctor, nutritionist, or health professional of any kind.
 This should in no way be taken as professional advice.
 I’m simply sharing my perspective and what I know based on my research and personal experience.
 EVERY BODY is different.
 We do not all have the same needs, so it’s always best to consult a healthcare professional to ask about what is best for you individually.

 Second, I want to really, really reinforce the idea of everything in moderation, including moderation.

 I do not, nor will I probably ever, be that girl that can go out with her girlfriends and drink water and order the kale salad with balsamic vinegar while her friends split a cheesy pepperoni pizza and a bottle of wine.

 To me, that’s not living, and while I agree with doing what you can to live your fullest, healthiest life, I also believe in living that life.
 What’s the point in living to 100 if you miss out on all the fun?

 So, while I try to eat MORE plants than I do meat, I do NOT do this 7 days a week because I believe in balance, and truthfully, I just love food too much to give up cheeseburgers on the weekends.